 How Much Is a Serving?

-When you're trying to follow a healthy eating plan, it may help to know how much of a certain kind of food is considered a "serving."
-Here are some examples:
+When you're trying to follow a healthy eating plan, it helps to know how much of a certain kind of food is considered a "serving."
+One serving is: